MicrosoftDocs/OfficeDocs-Enterprise-pr.ko-KR/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="tenants"></a>테넌트

-SaaS 클라우드 제품의 경우 테넌트는 클라우드 서비스를 제공하는 서버가 보관된 지역 위치입니다. 예를 들어, Contoso Corporation은 파리 본사에 있는 15,000명의 근로자를 위해 유럽 지역에서 Office 365, EMS 및 Dynamics 365 테넌트를 호스트하도록 선택했습니다.
+For SaaS cloud offerings, the tenant is the regional location that houses the servers providing cloud services.
+For example, the Contoso Corporation chose the European region to host its Office 365, EMS, and Dynamics 365 tenants for the 15,000 workers in their Paris headquarters.

-Azure IaaS에 호스트된 Azure PaaS 서비스 및 가상 머신 기반 워크로드는 전 세계의 모든 Azure 데이터 센터에서 테넌시를 둘 수 있습니다.
-Azure PaaS 앱 또는 서비스를 만들 때는 위치로 사용되고, IaaS 워크로드의 요소로도 알려진 Azure 데이터 센터를 지정할 수 있습니다.
+Azure PaaS services and virtual machine-based workloads hosted in Azure IaaS can have tenancy in any Azure datacenter across the world.
+You specify the Azure datacenter, known as the location, when you create the Azure PaaS app or service or element of an IaaS workload.

-Azure AD 테넌트는 계정 및 그룹에 포함된 Azure AD의 특정 인스턴스입니다.
-Office 365, Dynamics 365 또는 Intune/EMS의 유료 또는 평가판 구독에는 무료 Azure AD 테넌트가 포함되어 있습니다. 이 Azure AD 테넌트는 다른 Azure 서비스를 포함하지 않으며, Azure 평가판 또는 유료 구독과 다릅니다.
+An Azure AD tenant is a specific instance of Azure AD containing accounts and groups.
+Paid or trial subscriptions of Office 365, Dynamics 365, or Intune/EMS include a free Azure AD tenant.
+This Azure AD tenant does not include other Azure services and is not the same as an Azure trial or paid subscription.

 ### <a name="summary-of-the-hierarchy"></a>계층 구조의 요약